In this post, I am going to show you the effective ways to remove mould from carpets by Clean Group. Keep reading.

 5. Once you remove the mould debris spray an anti-mould solution on the carpet and let it dry.
 You can follow the instructions given on the spray bottle.
 Spray the solution twice on both the top as well as the bottom surface of the carpets.

-6. Lastly, use a dehumidifier for the next two days to scrap out the remaining mould debris from the carpet.
+6. Lastly, use a dehumidifier for the next two days to scrape out the remaining mould debris from the carpet.

 Cleaning Products You Can Use